Queen-Jewel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that computes the absolute value of an integer a function that prints the last digit of a number. a function that prints every minute of the day
+a function that computes the absolute value of an integer a function that prints the last digit of a number. a function that prints every minute of the day a function that prints the 9 times table, starting with 0.